Employment

 Minimum Qualifications:

-High school diploma or high school equivalency diploma; and one to two years related experience and/or training; or equivalent combination of education and experience.
+High school diploma or general education degree (GED); and one to two years related experience and/or training; or equivalent combination of education and experience.
 Must have experience that provides evidence that the candidate has a good understanding of the role of the Bartender in providing outstanding customer service; the ability to communicate effectively with others, both orally and in writing; and the ability to exercise mature judgment.
 NYS alcohol service certification or serve safe alcohol safety certification.

 Position Requirements:

-Interested candidates must be willing to work days, nights and weekends and have a flexible schedule to meet the Center needs.
+Interested candidates must be willing to work days, nights and weekends and have a flexible schedule to meet the Restaurant needs.

 Desired Qualifications: